Action System

 [!NOTE] IfTargetis not provided in context, the system falls back to the AI's current Focus Actor.

-SECCombatControllerComponent on the controller automatically syncs everything.AICombatRoleSubsystem assigns new role
+SECCombatControllerComponent to sync everything.AICombatRoleSubsystem assigns new role

 → SECCombatControllerComponent::HandleCombatRoleAssigned()